 Traditions Around the World

 Day of the Dead is celebrated in Mexico on November the 1st – 2nd where they celebrate death with colour, noise and lots of fun.
 As well as radiance, music and food over a two day period.
 It is thought that the passageway between the real world and the spirit world is unclosed so the dead can come back to visit.

 Find out more here – https://dayofthedead.holiday/history/

-There are four ways that people can celebrate Nyepi.
-These are;
+Here are the four ways that people can celebrate Nyepi.